 This table does not consider bandwidth requirements for PCs or other devices, which must be provisioned in addition to the IP Phone.
-If there is insufficient bandwidth, symptoms experienced by the IP phone user may include degraded voice quality, slow response, service interruption or loss of service.
-It also does not consider bandwidth requirements for additional applications.
-Please see the section Additional Application Requirements for more information.
+If there is insufficient bandwidth, symptoms experienced by the IP phone user may

 Note: A video call requires 10 to 20 times more bandwidth than a compressed audio call even when configured with the lowest bandwidth settings.